Local Whittle estimation with (quasi-)analytic wavelets: Estimation

-The condition on the scales used in estimation, $\log(N)^2(2^{-j_0\beta}+ N^{-1/2} 2^{j_0/2})\to 0$, states that highest frequencies should be removed.
-As explained in \cite{multiwave}, the number of scales that should be removed depends on the short-range dependence through $\beta$.
+The condition on the scales used in the estimation is $\log(N)^2(2^{-j_0\beta}+ N^{-1/2} 2^{j_0/2})\to 0$.
+As explained in \cite{multiwave}, this indicates that highest frequencies should be removed.
+The number of scales to remove depends on the short-range dependence via $\beta$.
 In practice, $j_0$ can be chosen applying a bootstrap procedure on the time series, see \cite{multiwave}.

-Next, the parameters $M$ and $L$ in CFW-C(M,L) filters are subject to the conditions \ref{ass:parameters_strong} and $L2^{-j_0}+\log(N)^3\,L^{-1}) \to 0$.
-Condition \ref{ass:parameters_strong} depends only on $M$.
-It is not restrictive and very similar to the one given in \cite{AchardGannaz} with real filters.
+Next, the parameters $M$ and $L$ in CFW-C(M,L) filters are subject to the conditions \ref{ass:parameters} and $2^{-2j_0}L+N^{-1}2^{j_1}L+\log(N)^3\,L^{-M-1} \to 0$.
+Condition \ref{ass:parameters} only depends on $M$.
+It is very similar to the one given in \cite{AchardGannaz} with real filters.
+It imposes that the number of vanishing moments $M$ is high enough.

 The parameter $L$ quantifies the quality of the analytic approximation of CFW-C(M,L) filters.
-The condition $\log(N)^3\,L^{-1} \to 0$ ensures that $L$ is high enough so that this approximation is satisfactory.
-Alternatively, $L$ should not be too high, condition $L\,2^{-j_0}\to 0$ ensures that the size of the support of the wavelets remains reasonable.
+The assumption $2^{j_1}N^{-1}L\to 0$ results from Lemma \ref{lem:nj}.
+This is a technical assumption allowing $n_j$ to be equivalent to $2^{-j}N$ as $N$ goes to infinity.
+This facilitates the translation of the proofs from real wavelets to complex wavelets.
+This assumption deals with the highest scale $j_1$.
+It can be formulated on $j_0$, $N^{-1}2^{j_0}L\to 0$, when $j_1=j_0+\Delta$, with $\Delta <\infty$.
+The condition $\log(N)^3\,L^{-M-1} \to 0$ guarantees that $L$ is high enough for the analytic approximation to be satisfactory.
+Alternatively, $L$ should not be too high, and condition $2^{-2j_0}\,L\to 0$ ensures that the size of the wavelets support remains reasonable.
 As discussed in Section \ref{sec:simu}, in practice, the choice of $L$ is not critical, but this condition influences the choice of $j_0$.
 It must be higher than the usual choice for real filters.
-This also appears in the discussion in Section \ref{sec:approx}, where it can be seen that the behavior of the wavelet coefficients at first scales differs from the other scales.
+This also appears in the discussion in Section \ref{sec:approx}, where it can be seen that the behavior of the wavelet coefficients at first scales differs from other scales.

+{\textit{Remark.} \cite{Baek2020} observe that in case of co-integration, the corresponding magnitude $\Omega_{a,b}$ is equal to 0.
+Hence, the phase parameter $\varphi_{a,b}$ is not identifiable.
+To counter this problem, \cite{Baek2020} propose to use another parametrization, where $\Theta_{a,b}$ is decomposed into its real and its imaginary parts.
+Our procedure estimates the complex matrix $\bTheta$, which is always identifiable, so this discussion is unnecessary here.}